Battered Penguins D keeps regenerating

 The Penguins' power play is 0-for-11 going back to the Capitals series.
 Even with the drought, it is at 18.6 percent in the playoffs, compared with 13.6 percent for the Senators.

-"We're fine," assured Penguins center Evgeni Malkin of the injuries to the power play.
+"We're fine," Penguins center Evgeni Malkin said of the injuries to the power play.
 "We have a couple more [defensemen] deep, for sure.
 I think it's Streit back, he's a power-play guy.
 He plays enough. ...
 He's good.
-He controls puck.
-He's good guy who can shoot and assist too.
-I think he helps so much [if] he play tomorrow."
+He controls the puck.
+He's a good guy who can shoot and assist, too.
+I think he helps so much [if] he plays tomorrow."

 That's how it has gone so far for the Penguins.
 A man goes down, the next one steps in.
 But as the playoffs grind on, this is a defense that could definitely use positive news on the injury front.